Psalm 78:9

 The children of Ephraim, being armed and carrying bows, Turned back in the day of battle.

-The children of Ephraim, armed with bows, were turned back on the day of the fight.
+The children of Ephraim, bending and shooting with the bow, turned back in the day of battle.

 Douay-Rheims Bible